yuvalmGS/gigaspaces-wiki-jekyll/xap97/jdbc-driver.markdown

 {% endhighlight %}

 {% warning %}
-Field incrementation is only supported for `Integer` fields using a '+' operator.
+Field incrementing is only supported for `Integer` fields using a '+' operator.
 {% endwarning %}

 {% endgcloak %}